BonsaiDen/JavaScript-Garden/doc/en/other/timeouts.md

 ### Dealing with Possible Blocking Code

-The easiest as well as most controllable solution, is to use `setTimeout` within the function itself.
+The easiest as well as most controllable solution is to use `setTimeout` within the function itself.

     function foo(){